CAN PERSIST TAKE HARD GRAZING?

-In 2003 The University of Tennessee's Agricultural Experiment Station planted seventeen 3-acre pastures at Ames Plantation for the purpose of comparing steer performance, forage productivity and longevity of cool-season forages available to Tennessee beef producers Persist orchardgrass was amongst the entries.
+In 2003, The University of Tennessee's Agricultural Experiment Station planted seventeen 3-acre pastures at Ames Plantation for the purpose of comparing steer performance, forage productivity and longevity of the cool-season forages available to Tennessee beef producers.
+Persist orchardgrass was amongst the entries.
 As of the Summer of 2005, the following exciting data is available:

 Simply put, the steer preferred Persist over KY-31 and had significantly higher gains.
 In 82 days of grazing, the steer gained 99 lbs on Persist and 127 lbs on Persist with clover, compared to gains of only 59 lbs on KY-31.
 This data was consistent for the first two years of the experiment.
 We expect subsequent data from the next few years to reflect more of the same.